ome/ngff/rfc/x/index.md

 subsequently gather support (or "socialize") the idea (D2) before opening a PR (D3).
 This phase is meant to promote ideation without premature criticism, though clarifications can be requested on the GitHub PR (D4) which may require an update of the PR (D3).
+Note: the RFC process does not formally make use of GitHub's "draft" state, though **Editors** MAY choose to ignore such PRs.

-One potential clarification is whether or not a given PR should be an RFC.
+One common clarification is whether or not a given PR should be an RFC.
 The RFC process is intended primarily for significant and/or breaking changes to the specification or the community process itself.
 Other changes, bug fixes, etc. are welcome as PRs without a full RFC.
 If **Authors** are unsure whether or not a change requires an RFC, they can open an issue or contact the **Editors** directly.
 All RFC-targeted PRs SHOULD follow the [current template][tmpl].

+Comments on how a specification is implemented or what could be proposed instead from potential **Reviewers** and **Commenters** should come in the RFC stage, and the **Editor** MAY postpone such discussions when appropriate.

 > 🕑 The iterative clarification phase should be limited to at most a month.